-Directors serve three-year terms.
+The Board consists of nine directors.
 Three directors are elected by the voting membership each year.
-Current directors' terms expire at the end of the Congress in the year shown.
+Directors hold office for terms of three years, until the end of the Congress in the year shown.

 To write to all officers and board members, send an email to firstname.lastname@example.org